steincastillo/Pi_surveillance/README.md

 Once you have configured the default.json file to your needs, launch the surveillance system from the command line:

 ##python3 pi_surveillance.py --conf default.json

+#####Remote control
+**Pi_surveillance** can be remotely controled.
+You just need to send a simple email to you raspberry with the command on the subject line.
+The available commands are:
+* send picture: Take a picture and send it back
+* send ping: Send a short text indicating the system is up and running
+* send log: Send the system log file
+* send system: Send a file with the current uptime, processor usage and available memory
+* reset log: Initialize the log file and erase the current file

 #####Additional credits
 This project was put together largely using the previous work of **Adrian Rosebrock** of [pyimagesearch] (http://www.pyimagesearch.com)